stancu-mihai/FMI-DiplomaProject/README.md

 ## Todo:
 - add algorithm (find less intersected timeframe, propose from available professors)
 - prioritize professors by grade
+- courses should be for series, seminar for groups
 - switch to romanian
 - make homescreen more friendly